williarin/wordpress-interop/README.md

 You can extend it by adding your own repositories and querying methods.

+**Warning!** Although it looks like an ORM, it's not an ORM library.
+It doesn't have two-way data manipulation features.
+See this as a simple WordPress database manipulation helper library.

 ## Installation

 This library can be used as standalone: